Mars Reconnaissance Orbiter

 • Confirmed active avalanches on Martian polar ice caps

-• Served as primary communications relay for Mars surface missions
+• Critical communications relay for Mars surface missions

 Mission Objectives